Photos by Simon Scott Photography and Kathryn Burnham

 Visit our African headquarters in Arusha, where The Hangar is located.
 The Hangar is our radio and ICT innovation lab.
 After lunch, visit a local radio station.

 Travel to Mulala to visit Mama Anna’s farm, where you will go on a guided walking tour and help roast and grind fresh coffee.
 On the way, visit the welcoming farmers in the village of Kikwe.
-Then, visit a local radio station in Moshi and visit the communities they serve.
+The next day, visit a local radio station in Moshi and visit the communities they serve.
 We will also stop in at the World Vegetable Centre to learn about their efforts to promote indigenous vegetable cultivation.

 Our two-day safari will include game viewing drives in Lake Manyara National Park and Ngorongoro Conservation Area.
 We will stay in a comfortable, safe, and interesting accommodation.